+Bob is the labor and employment practice leader for the Dallas office.
 Before joining Morgan Lewis, Bob was a partner at an international law firm, resident in Dallas, where he served as chair of its labor and employment department.

 Defended a transportation and rig moving company in a lawsuit involving numerous breach of contract and trade secret claims; obtained total dismissal of the lawsuit pursuant to the Texas Citizens Participation Act

 Advised Par Pacific Holdings Inc. in its acquisition of 100 percent of the equity interests in US Oil & Refining Co. and certain affiliated entities for $358 million, including a 42,000 bpd refinery, a marine terminal and associated logistical system in Tacoma, Washington

 Serves as primary outside labor and employment counsel to the largest division of a major defense prime contractor

 Represented an independent storage terminals company in a case involving a nationwide wage and hour collective action, which was ultimately dismissed with prejudice and no class was certified

 Represented a personal care electrical products manufacturer in a highly publicized lawsuit by its former CEO, which was successfully resolved for the client